Abstracts of Selected Publications

 A common real-world question about

-“average class size” yields a surprisingly rich exploration of
+“average class size” yields a surprisingly rich exploration of conceptual and procedural

-conceptual and procedural knowledge about measures of location.
-Pedagogical connections are made to the role
+Pedagogical connections are made to the role of simple numbers (Lesser

-of simple numbers (Lesser and Melgoza 2007), the role of assumptions,
+and Melgoza 2007), the role of assumptions,

 algebra-based deductive reasoning, real-world context, and the inspection